Kntnt/kntnt-bb-child-theme/README.md

-# Kntnt's Beaver Builder Child Theme
+# Kntnt's Child Theme for Beaver Builder

 A WordPress child theme to Beaver Builder Theme.